wacncontent/CustomizeTool/addCommentOutput/articles/automation/automation-starting-a-runbook.md

 	$params = @{"FirstName"="Joe";"LastName"="Smith";"RepeatCount"=2;"Show"=$true}
 	Start-AzureAutomationRunbook -AutomationAccountName "MyAutomationAccount" -Name "Test-Runbook" -Parameters $params

-##<a name="runbook-parameters"></a> Runbook parameters
+## <a name="runbook-parameters"></a> Runbook parameters
 

 When you start a runbook from the Azure  Classic Management  Portal or Windows PowerShell, the instruction is sent through the Azure Automation web service.
 This service does not support parameters with complex data types.
 If you need to provide a value for a complex parameter, then you must call it inline from another runbook as described in [Child runbooks in Azure Automation](/documentation/articles/automation-child-runbooks/).

 The Azure Automation web service will provide special functionality for parameters using certain data types as described in the following sections.

-### Named Values
+### Named values

-If the parameter is data type [object], then you can use the following JSON format to send it a list of named values: *{"Name1":Value1, "Name2":Value2, "Name3":Value3}*.
+If the parameter is data type [object], then you can use the following JSON format to send it a list of named values: *{Name1:'Value1', Name2:'Value2', Name3:'Value3'}*.
 These values must be simple types.
-The runbook will receive the parameter as a [PSCustomObject](https://msdn.microsoft.com/zh-cn/library/system.management.automation.pscustomobject(v=vs.85).aspx) with properties that correspond to each named value.
+The runbook will receive the parameter as a [PSCustomObject](https://msdn.microsoft.com/zh-cn/library/system.management.automation.pscustomobject%28v=vs.85%29.aspx) with properties that correspond to each named value.

 Consider the following test runbook that accepts a parameter called user.